 Professionals involved in this e-learning project:

-- UX Designer and Research (My role)
+- UX Designer, Interaction Designer and Researcher (My role)

 - Literature and Writing Teacher

 - Computer Lab Instructor/Monitor

 The team worked, distributed, and held face-to-face and virtual meetings throughout the project.
 With the Teacher's help, I planned, conducted, and synthesized the research and did all the Design work.

 - Empathize — Survey, Focus Group and User Interview.

 - Define — User Persona; Benchmark (e-learning, videos and documentaries focused on the theme).

 - Ideate — How Might We?
 Framework, Sketch, Style Guide and Task Flow.

 - Build — Wireframe, UI Screens and Prototype.